potoland/potocuit/README.md

 > This readme is work in progress!

 # FAQ
-## So, what is `paragonjs`?
+## So, what is `seyfert`?
-Paragonjs is the ultimate Discord framework!
+Seyfert is the ultimate Discord framework!
 With its highly efficient interaction with the Discord API, you can achieve anything you set your mind to.

 ## Why I should use it?
-Paragonjs has a good scalability, strict types, smooth developing experience...
+Seyfert has a good scalability, strict types, smooth developing experience...

 > more questions soon...